ryurongliu/alien-radio/README.md

-# alien-radio
+# Alien Radio
-Interactive mini music game with ESP32 and MaxMSP.
+An interactive, musical minigame made with ESP32 and MaxMSP.